 What are the key factors considered in behavioral credit scoring models?

-- Biometric Data: Incorporation of biometric indicators, such as fingerprints, facial recognition, or voice analysis, to verify identity and detect potential fraud.
+- Biometric data: fingerprints, facial recognition, or voice checks for identity and fraud prevention.

 What are the challenges and limitations of behavioral credit scoring?